vbauerster/mpb/README.md

 		),
 	)

-	// Simulating some work
+	// simulating some work
 	max := 100 * time.Millisecond
 	for i := 0; i < total; i++ {
 		time.Sleep(time.Duration(rand.Intn(10)+1) * max / 10)
-		// Increment by 1 (there is bar.IncrBy(int) method, if needed) bar.Increment()
+		// increment by 1 (there is bar.IncrBy(int) method, if needed) bar.Increment()
 	}
-	// Wait for our bar to complete and flush p.Wait()
+	// wait for our bar to complete and flush p.Wait()
 ```